Become a Neurodiversity-Affirming Speech-Language Pathologist or Parent: Practical Steps & Questions to Ask

 1. Rethink Your Intake Process

 Traditional forms often focus on delays or deficits, but a neurodiversity-affirming approach starts with strengths, interests, and family goals.
 Ask about the child’s interests, play preferences, and unique ways of communicating.
-This shift opens up a fuller picture of the client really is.
+This shift opens up a fuller picture of who the client really is.

 Tip: We created specialized Gestalt Language Processing (GLP) Intake Forms that focus on these strengths.
 They’re fillable, printable, and include everything from parent questionnaires to language sample recording guides.
+They are included in our GLP Handbook.

 2. Embrace Lifelong Learning

-It’s okay not to have all the answers!
+It’s okay not to have all the answers.
 Being neurodiversity-affirming means being willing to unlearn outdated, harmful practices and listen deeply to neurodivergent voices.
 Seek out continuing education, mentorship, and clinical experiences that broaden your understanding.

 3. Move Beyond Standardized Assessments